zdravkov/kendo-docs/api/dataviz/chart.md

 The fields which can be used in the template are:

 * value - the category value
+* dataItem - the data item, in case a field has been specified

 #### Example - set the category axis template as a string